Wills Power of Attorney Legal Advice How it Works Pricing

 2. Describe their life

-Then you can create a story about their life.
-Identify their full name, where they were born and their family background.
-You may decide to include details about school, education or work if those were big parts of their life.
-If they were not career oriented you may talk about community service, hobbies, or family.
+You may also decide to include details about school, education or work if those were big parts of their life.
+If they were not career oriented you may talk about other life details; such as community service, hobbies, or family.

 E.g. Caroline Smith was born on July 5, 1991 in the small town of Berridale in the NSW Snowy Mountains.
 She was the youngest of four children and the daughter of John and Jane Smith.
 She went to Jindabyne public school where she decided to pursue a career as a ski instructor.